Checkpoints

 / 50

-Compute Engine lets you create virtual machines that run different operating systems, including multiple flavors of Linux (Debian, Ubuntu, Suse, Red Hat, CoreOS) and Windows Server, on Google infrastructure.
+Compute Engine allows you to create virtual machines (VMs) that run different operating systems, including multiple flavors of Linux (Debian, Ubuntu, Suse, Red Hat, CoreOS) and Windows Server, on Google infrastructure.
 You can run thousands of virtual CPUs on a system that is designed to be fast and to offer strong consistency of performance.

-In this hands-on lab, you'll create virtual machine instances of various machine types using the Google Cloud Console and the gcloud
+In this hands-on lab, you create VM instances of various machine types using the Google Cloud console and the gcloud

-command line.
-You'll also learn how to connect an NGINX web server to your virtual machine.
+command line in Cloud Shell.
+You also learn how to connect an NGINX web server to your VM.

-Although you can easily copy and paste commands from the lab to the appropriate place, we recommend that you type the commands yourself to reinforce your understanding of the core concepts.
+Although you can easily copy and paste commands from the lab to the appropriate place, it is recommended that you type the commands yourself to reinforce your understanding of the core concepts.

 gcloud